arbailey2297/arbailey2297.github.io/_pages/about.md

 🎨 My Creative Practice
 ======
 I am a formally trained printmaker and curator and have also taught myself a number of skills related to digital art and game development.
-I currently have expertise and/or am in the process of learning the following tools, techniques, and programs.
+I currently have expertise and/or am in the process of learning the following tools and programs.
 More info on my creative practice can be found on [my Projects page](https://arbailey2297.github.io/projects/].
 * Digital drawing and collage in Photoshop and GIMP
 * RenPy and Python
 * Unity and C#